dvalenzano/FigS7H/README.md

-# This folder is relative for Figure S7H
+### This folder is relative for Figure S7H - Follow instructions in R file